mithraism/mithraism.github.io/content/cv.md

 Ruby, C, git, vim

-Not looking for job opportunities involving Smalltalk or PHP.
+Seeking new challenges; not looking for opportunities involving Smalltalk or PHP.

 Experience
 ----------